Guest post by Dr Ye Chen, Oculoplastic and Lacrimal Specialist

 Botox is usually injected into the orbicularis oculi muscle or sometimes into the eyelid itself.
 The amount required for symptom improvement varies between patients.

-Multiple injections at different areas of the orbicularis muscle are usually performed at each session to maximize the effect.
+At each session, multiple different areas of the orbicularis muscle are injected to maximize the effect.
 Injections are given both above and below the eye.
 You will receive between 4 to 8 injection points around each eye.

 The ideal amount for each patient will take a few treatments to determine.
 This is because the response can vary between visits, even when injecting the same total amount of toxin.

 What are the potential risks?

 Botulinum toxin has been used safely for over 20 years.
 There are no known long term side effects or diseases caused by the use of botulinum toxin.

 ● Bleeding and bruising around the injection site

 ● Drooping of the eyelids (occurs in up to 7%)